Ajs2207/LangChain/README.md

 6. groq:
     This folder consists of implementation of GROQ inference along with the use of Ollama Embeddings.
 Also created a simple ui using streamlit which also encompasses a Document similarity search.

+7. huggingface:
+    This folder consists of implementation of hugging face models(both llms and embedding models).
+Also created a RetrievalQA object to connect prompt template and llm.